AudioBible/KJV/README.md

 [![thomas-jefferson-educate-and-inform-the-masses-quote](images/thomas-jefferson-educate-and-inform-the-masses-quote.png)](https://www.youtube.com/watch?v=72Lrz0khXP0)

 ## SILENCE IS BETRAYAL!
-THE TRUTH IS HERE NOW!
+TRUTH IS HERE NOW!
 YOU CAN'T ESCAPE IT!
+TIME HAS COME!
+FACE IT!

 ## DO YOURSELF, EARTH & HUMANITY A FAVOR, CHECK IT OUT!!!
 WAKE UP!
 BUST BACK!